-The XING 2018 security upgrade is available to everyone, including members with the free basic version.
+End-to-end encrypted messages are available to everyone, including members with the free basic version.

 You can only view encrypted chats on mobile end devices as they communicate directly with one another.
 This is also why you can only use a single device for encrypted chats at a time, even if you're logged in to XING on multiple mobile devices.

 As soon as you start using a second or a new device for encrypted chats, you'll be asked if you want to use this "new" device for encrypted chats instead.
 If you confirm this by entering your XING password, the end-to-end encrypted messages on your previous device will be deleted.
 The person you were communicating with will also be notified that you changed your device, in turn ensuring end-to-end transparency for your end-to-end encryption.

 If you change the device you use for encrypted chats, the messages on your previous device will be deleted for security reasons.
 With this same focus on security, your old end-to-end encrypted messages won't be transferred to your new device.

 It's our responsibility to safeguard your data.
 We go to great lengths to make sure your data stays safe and secure: